neillturner/cfndsl_examples/README.md

 # Cfndsl Examples
-Cloud Fornation examples for cfndsl ruby coding
+Cloud Formation examples for cfndsl ruby coding

 this have been built using cfn2dsl